heptarch/heptarch.github.io/drafts/cone.md

 \Phi_\text{tot} = \iint B(\mathbf{r})\, \text{d}^2r = AB_0 + \iint \delta B(\mathbf{r})\, \text{d}^2r .
 $$

 If the perturbation has zero monopole moment, the second integral vanishes and the total density remains unchanged.
-The zeroth Landau level is thus topologically robust against dipolar perturbations.
+The zeroth Landau level is thus topologically robust against a large class of magnetic perturbations.

 <!-- **Observation.** Consider a two-dimensional electron gas confined to a honeycomb lattice.
 Near the K-points of the Brillouin zone, the dispersion relation takes the linear form $E(\mathbf{k}) = \pm \hbar v_F \vert\mathbf{k}\vert,$ yielding a pair of Dirac cones touching at a single nodal point.